What's in this guide?

-How to get a universal credit budgeting advance
+- How to apply for a universal credit budgeting advance?

 A universal credit budgeting advance is an interest-free loan designed to help universal credit claimants pay for one-off or unforeseen expenses.
 Learn about how much you can borrow and compare your other options with our guide.

 If you’re on universal credit or other benefits and need to cover a large upcoming expense, you can choose to receive some of your benefit upfront as a loan.
 The loan will then be repaid over the next 12 months through your regular universal credit payments, which means you’ll receive a lower monthly payment until the loan amount has been paid off.

 How much can I borrow?